© 2024 Louisville Public Media

 The Center for Rural Development is using $1.3 million of state funds to purchase 14 acres of wooded land near Somerset Community College, according to Pulaski County Judge-Executive Marshall Todd.

-The state appropriated millions for a new workforce training center in Somerset, but a top county official fears it’s being used to buy land from a connected person at six times its cost from just two years ago.
+The state appropriated millions for a new workforce training center in Somerset, but a top county official fears it’s being used to buy land from a connected person at many times its cost from just two years ago.

-A top Pulaski County official is raising the alarm about a Somerset land deal that he expects to close Monday, concerned it is using $1.3 million of state funding to buy property from a GOP official at more than six times its cost from two years ago.
+A top Pulaski County official is raising the alarm about a Somerset land deal that he expects to close Monday, concerned it is using $1.3 million of state funding to buy property from a GOP official at more than three times its cost from two years ago.

 The Kentucky General Assembly appropriated $8.5 million in this year’s session to go to the Center for Rural Development for a regional training center.
 Based in Somerset, the nonprofit is closely tied to 23-term Congressman Hal Rogers.